followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onSelectionChanged.md

 <!--typeFunctionParamType1_field7-->array<!--/typeFunctionParamType1_field7-->
 <!--typeFunctionParamDescription1_field7-->
 The data of all selected rows. </br>
-Does not include <a href="/Documentation/17_2/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateCellValue">calculated values</a>.
+Does not include calculated values.
 <!--/typeFunctionParamDescription1_field7-->